MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### How do I disable Copilot in the cloud flows designer?

-If you are in the region with native GPUs(infrastructure to support copilot.
-See [Availability table](#availability-by-region))), you can disable Copilot for your tenant by contacting Microsoft Support.
-You can disable and reenable at tenant level easily using a Power Shell script.
-However, If you are not in the region with GPUs, you can simply toggle off the cross-geo data sharing settings from the Power Platform admin center.
+If you're in the region with native GPUs (infrastructure to support Copilot, go to the [table in Availability by region](#availability-by-region)).
+You can disable Copilot for your tenant by contacting Microsoft Support.
+You can disable and re-enable at tenant level easily using a PowerShell script.
+However, If you aren't in the region with GPUs, you can simply toggle off the cross-geo data sharing settings from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

 ### How is Copilot in cloud flows different from the text generation model in AI Builder?